Ziwi01/proveasio/README.md

 ansible-playbook -i inventory.yml setup-windows.yaml -k
 ```

 It will prompt for you Windows password.
-If the terminal hangs during an execution for more than couple minutes, just break it (CTRL+C) and run again.
+If the terminal hangs during an execution for more than couple minutes, just break it (`<C-c>`) and run again.
 This is because Chocolatey installations from WSL ansible can get clogged up sometimes (not sure why this happens).

 # WSL2 setup